Page Content

 Rotations

-Our residents benefit from challenging and robust clinical rotations throughout Mayo Clinic’s network of campuses to enrich their clinical education.
-Whether you are at our Rochester campus, working on a longitudinal community shift at a nearby regional hospital, or doing an elective at our Arizona or Florida campuses, you will draw on the experiences of world class educators to become the best you can be.
+Our residents benefit from challenging and robust clinical rotations throughout Mayo Clinic’s network of campuses to enrich their education.
+These unique opportunities will allow you to excel and thrive in any emergent situation.
+Whether you are at our Rochester campus, working on a longitudinal community shift at a nearby regional hospital or critical access ED, or doing an elective at our Arizona or Florida campuses, you will draw on the experiences of world class educators and the unique blend of bread and butter and highly complex referral center patients to become the best you can be.

 Our off-service rotations are of high clinical and educational value.
+You learn from world experts in their respective fields to translate that knowledge and skill to the bedside of your practice.
 We spend time on:

 • Obstetrics and gynecology

-• Orthopedic trauma (includes pediatric and hand surgery experience)
+• Orthopedic trauma (includes pediatric, spine, and hand surgery)

 • Anesthesiology